 - Help participants know and grow in their spiritual gifts.
 As a result, some will preach and teach; lead worship; perform dramatic presentations; do manual labor; go on home visits and provide care; engage in relational evangelism; go on prayer walks; work in multi-ethnic, rural, and urban churches; and serve in camp ministry and local outreach.

 - Encourage the local church.
-Each participant will get a chance to enjoy 12 different local church contexts and participate in a ministry of encouragement to them.
+Each participant will get a chance to enjoy many different local church contexts and participate in a ministry of encouragement to them.

 - Help participants gain an understanding of the cultural diversity that is The Christian and Missionary Alliance denomination.
 We will potentially work with Hmong, Vietnamese, Native American, Somali, Korean, Ethiopian, and other non-majority cultures